rakirs2/IntuitivePython/Sections/Games/TicTacToe/TicTacToe.md

   - [ ] Make the computer "static"
   - [ ] Make the computer "always tie"
 - [ ] Add a GUI

+## Solutions

+>!
+I solemnly swear I tried for at least 30 minutes